flapjack/flapjack.io/DATA_STRUCTURES.md

 ### Notification Rules

-**Note: this is currently entirely in the design phase so entirely speculative and will certainly change during subsequent design and development cycles.** See https://github.com/flpjck/flapjack/issues/55

 A contact may have a set of notification rules to fine tune when, and by what means, they are notified.

 ```text